majoranimal/PipeWire-Audio-Router/README.md

 ## Planned Features
 - Persistence using systemctl
 - Profiles to store settings
+- Ability to create a virtual audio input linked to an existing output device (The reason this script was made)